Checklist for an EPFL sustainable event

 > Do not throw away any leftovers, offer them to the EPFL community, which often occupies exercise halls, auditoriums or simply the corridors of the campus until late at night.

-The campus is served by the M1 metro and bus lines 31, 701 and 705.
+The campus is well connected to public transportation, notably M1 metro and bus lines 31, 701 and 705.
 SBB Mobile and TL Live applications provide information on all schedules.
 If your event ends late, also take advantage of the Taxibus TL offer.

 Cycling is the fastest, most economical and environmentally friendly way to get to the campus.
 EPFL encourages cyclists with many services and infrastructures: thousands of parking spaces, a secure bicycle station and free self-service bicycles, including cargobikes.